vidyajay1/Data-Structures/Directed Graph/README.txt

 the same, then I would return the length of this list that contained all the vertices in the SCC that u was also in.
 Otherwise, I would return -1, since u was not in any of the SCCs.

-For intSameSCC, I used the same DFS, tranpose and second DFS functions as getNumSCCVertices.
+For inSameSCC, I used the same DFS, tranpose and second DFS functions as getNumSCCVertices.
 But I also had to check for v when I iterated through the list of arrays that contained each of the SCCs.
 So, I had a counter variable that checked to see if v was also in the same list as u.
 If u was in the list, then count would increment by
 1. If v was in the list, then count would increment by 1.
 If count was 2, then u and v were in the same list and I would